Welcome to the Open Award Center!

 Does Award USA offer any Adventurous Journeys I can join?

-The Gold Residential Project is a capstone Award experience only required at the Gold level.
-Participants live and work on a meaningful endeavor with others who they did not previously know.
+The Gold Project is a capstone Award experience only required at the Gold level.
+Participants live with and work on a meaningful endeavor with others who they did not previously know.
 It is an opportunity to broaden outlooks and get outside comfort zones.

 The Participant Handbook features additional information on how to choose an activity and provides examples.
 This resource helps participants reflect on whether an activity will meet the requirements of the section.
-Award Leaders are also available to provide support in finding opportunities for the Gold Residential Project.
+Award Leaders are also available to provide support in finding opportunities for the Gold Project.

 I would really like to participate in the Award, but between the registration fee and the costs of my activities, I don't think I can afford it.
 Do you offer any financial assistance?

-I began my Award journey at a community-based Award Center or abroad, and did not complete my current Award Leader.
+I began my Award journey at a community-based Award Center or abroad, and did not complete my current Award level.
 I am now transferring to the Open Award Center to continue.
 How can I transfer my profile and logs in the Online Record Book?

 If you registered and began your Award outside of the Open Award Center, please let Award USA know so that we can transfer your profile and logs.
 Send an email to Jenny Power at email@example.com with the name of your Award Center, the name of your Award Leader, your current Award level, and how far into your Award progress you currently are.